 Dr Matthew Bond

-Matt joined OATA having previously worked as a lecturer in marine biology at the University of Essex.
+Matt joined OATA originally as our Scientific and Technical Advisor having previously worked as a lecturer in marine biology at the University of Essex.
 Prior to this he worked for several years in the ornamental aquatic trade, alongside his studies at undergraduate and postgraduate level.

-In his spare time, he has been a keen aquarist, keeping a range of marine and freshwater species from cichlids to mandarinfish.
-He currently keeps and breeds dwarf cichlids.
+In his spare time, he has been a keen aquarist, having kept a range of marine and freshwater species from cichlids to mandarinfish, and he’s also a competitive road cyclist.

 Emily Maunder